SysKitTeam/docs-insights/how-to/manage-alerts.md

 - Send to __default email__ address will send a notification (email) to addresses given in Settings -> Email Settings.
 - Send to __alternate email__ address - here you can define extra emails of people that you wish to receive the notification.

+# Page Performance

+Here you can configure which metric to monitor in order to send alerts if received values exceed set thresholds.

+- Enable Page Performance Alerting - check this to enable the alerting.

+## General
+- SPRequestDuration - by default 150ms and OFF
+- SPIISLatency - by default 9ms and OFF
+- X-SPHealthScore - by default 4 and __ON__
+- Page Response Time - by default 5000ms and __ON__

+## Javascript
+- File Size - default 2000kB and OFF
+- File Load Time - - default 2000ms and OFF

+## CSS
+- File Size - by default 2000kB and OFF
+- File Load Time - by default 2000ms and OFF

+## Notifications

+- Send to __default email__ address will send a notification (email) to addresses given in Settings -> Email Settings.
+- Send to __alternate email__ address - here you can define extra emails of people that you wish to receive the notification.